stripe/stripe-react-native/docs/ideal/save-bank-details-during-payment.md

 ## 4. Submit the payment to Stripe

 Retrieve the client secret from the PaymentIntent you created in step 2 and call `confirmPayment` method.
 This presents a webview where the customer can complete the payment on their bank’s website or app.
 Afterwards, the promise will be resolved with the result of the payment.
+Provide `returnUrl` which will be used to go back to your app when the customer finishes paying.

 ```tsx
 export default function IdealPaymentScreen() {